 By 2023, the goal shifted to demonstrating that TikTok could meet its competitors head-on while staying true to its playful, creator-first ethos.
 We invested in polished production and interactive environments that blended education, inspiration, and entertainment, positioning TikTok as a serious partner for brands and creators without losing the authenticity that drives its appeal.
 In 2024, we leaned into refinement, using data-driven learnings and community insights to streamline the experience.
 The result was a confident, minimalist approach that focused on substance over spectacle, proving that TikTok had matured from a breakout disruptor into a platform that knows its audience and its cultural power, delivering an activation that resonated deeply without unnecessary complexity.

 Bringing TikTok’s 2022 SXSW vision to life required deep cross-functional collaboration, and I worked closely with our agency production partners at A Series of Awesome Events (ASOAE) and our events lead Jessica Doren to ensure every detail felt intentional.
 Together, we bridged creative ambition with operational excellence, aligning with key stakeholders across Global Business Sales, Communications, Industry Relations, Global Agency Partnerships, and Global User Experience.
 This tight-knit collaboration allowed us to balance narrative, design, and logistics, while building an activation that felt authentic to TikTok’s community.
 From shaping the creative direction to solving real-time production challenges, the process was a masterclass in integrated teamwork, with every team’s expertise feeding into an activation that represented the best of TikTok’s brand and culture.
+I was the creative and design lead on the project and assigned pods of tactical cross functional teams to help us bring this all to life.

 The programming was designed to immerse brands into the creator economy, demonstrating how TikTok wasn’t just a space for advertising, it was a cultural accelerator.
 One of the key pillars of the activation was Creators Like Us, a marquee session that offered an unfiltered look at the human side of digital influence.
 This wasn’t about statistics or case studies; it was about showing how TikTok’s creators shape conversations, move markets, and drive storytelling in ways traditional media never could.